What is Jon Ronson's new podcast The Last Days of August about?

 He later tells RadioTimes.com: “What I’m saying is I want to make a show that tries to understand why people behave in difficult ways… I think Kevin comes out of this show as a complicated human being and I think by the end of the show a lot of people will have empathy for Kevin because I think we portray him as the complicated human being that people are.
 And it’s more about trying to understand him [rather] than condemn him.”

-So, why did Jon Ronson decide August’s death was a story he should investigate?
+So, why did Jon Ronson decide August’s death was something he should investigate?

 It’s an important question and Ronson admits having “long, dark thoughts” about the story he was reporting.
 But he remains convinced it needed to be told.
 “There were a few reasons why I decided to continue but one of the main ones was the realisation that not continuing would be worse than continuing.
 Just stopping and never knowing why August died, giving up on trying to solve that mystery – that’s the alternative.